How to perform Salah? – How to pray in Islam?

 Almighty Allah has created men for His worship.
 He wishes that men should come in direct touch with Him at least five times a day.
 He likes people asking help from Him.
 He has taught Holy Prophet the words to call people towards prayer (called Azan).
 Holy Prophet taught these words to his Ummah.
 Whenever you listen the voice of Azan, stop all of your works and submit your desires to Allah.
 Come in direct communication with Him to ask every kind of help directly.

 What is the importance of Salah in Islam?

-Salah is the most important and crucial worship in Islam that is offered on daily basis.
+Salah is the most important and crucial worship in Islam that is offered on daily basis and we must practice all the points of how to perform Salah.
 On the other hand, rest of the pillars are not repeated daily.
 Hajj is performed once in a life, Fasts are observed during the month of Ramadan and Zakat is given at a specific time in a year.
 Salah is the key pillar of Islam that keeps Muslims in touch with Almighty Allah.

 Salah, a first question to be asked on the Day of Judgment: